×

 string

 Optional: Specify the name of the virtual bridge to use.
-If the bridge interface does not exist on the host, it is created.
+If the bridge interface does not exist on the host, the bridge interface gets created.
 The default value is cni0.

 ipMasq